Topical SEO – Create Supporting Articles

 Term frequency is page level and another phrase to explain keyword density of wording being repeated on particular articles.
 The more times a keyword is repeated on the page then the more weight is given to google that this webpage is about this particular keyword.

-Inverse Document Frequency is domain level and how many documents are repeated in a given topic to create content depth around that particular niche / topic.
-The more documents on a domain supporting this topic the stronger influence your website has for it.
+Inverse Document Frequency is domain level and how many documents are repeated in a given topic to create content depth around that particular niche/topic.
+The more documents on a domain supporting this topic the stronger influence your website have for it.

 What is WDF: IDF?